AlinaBaber/Django-based-Website-Code-generation-with-RAG-Llama3-Multi-AGI-of-Software-development-Api/README.md

 ## Conclusion

-The **SDAgents Software Development System** is a robust solution for automating the entire software development process.
+The **Django-based-Website-Code-generation-with-RAG-Llama3-Multi-AGI-of-Software-development** is a robust solution for automating the entire software development process.
 By leveraging cutting-edge AI technologies and specialized agents, this system ensures that projects are completed efficiently and to a high standard of quality.
 It addresses real-world development challenges and provides a cost-effective solution for implementing AI-enhanced software architectures.